Nau mai. Haere mai.

-Locum Tenens and Provisional Vocational registration are the two pathways to medical registration in NZ for Specialist Physicians and we can assist with your medical registration and visa, if successfully appointed.
+These are the two specialist pathways for medical registration in NZ for psychiatrists and we can assist with medical registration and work visa, if successfully appointed.

-Please note, a Doctor’s relevant qualifications must be verified by ECFMG using the EPIC system on behalf of the Medical Council of New Zealand.
-If you are committed to working in New Zealand, we encourage you to start this process off as soon as possible if you hold qualifications from outside NZ.
-You may to log on to EPIC and complete this step online.
+A Doctor’s relevant qualifications must be verified by ECFMG using the EPIC system on behalf of the Medical Council of New Zealand.
+If you are committed to working in New Zealand, we encourage doctors to start this process off as soon as possible if you hold qualifications from outside NZ.
+Candidates are invited to log on to EPIC and complete this step online.
 EPIC verifies your identity and your qualifications directly with you.
 Log on to EPIC here and read the FAQs section about how to get started.

 Photo credit: tairawhitigisborne.co.nz - Wainui Sunrise, Damon Meade